 There are lots of functions in Excel to perform specific tasks.
 One of them is this ODD function.
 We use this function to get odd values.
 In this article, we will discuss this Excel ODD function and examples with proper explanations.

 The ODD function always returns an odd number.
-In the case of positive numbers, it rounds up that number to the nearest odd integer.
-On the other hand, for negative numbers, it rounds down that number to the nearest odd integer.
+In the case of positive even numbers, it gives the next odd integer.
+On the other hand, for negative even numbers, it returns the previous odd number.

 |number||REQUIRED||It is the number for which we want the nearest odd integer.|